Senbonzakura (song): Release and reception

 "Senbonzakura" was first posted onto Niconico on 17 September 2011 by Kurousa-P. Accompanied by a fast rock-inspired beat, the lyrics reference the Meiji Restoration and the Taishō era.
 The accompanying music video, illustrated by Ittomaru (一斗まる), similarly draws inspiration from the same time period, and features Hatsune Miku in a military-esque uniform, among other Vocaloid characters like Kagamine Rin & Len, Kaito, Meiko, and Megurine Luka, all in traditional Japanese outfits.

-After its release on Niconico, the music video went viral and broke one million views in 42 days (29 October that year).
+After its release on Niconico the music video went viral and broke one million views in 42 days (29 October that year).
 The song was also very popular among karaoke singers, and Joysound, a karaoke store chain, reported that "Senbonzakura" was the third most sung song in 2012 behind AKB48's "Heavy Rotation" and Golden Bomber's "Memeshikute".
-As of November 2025, "Senbonzakura" remains the most-viewed Vocaloid song on Niconico (formerly Nico Nico Douga), at approximately 18 million plays on the website.
+As of November 2025, "Senbonzakura" remains the most-viewed Vocaloid song on Niconico at approximately 18 million plays on the website.
 The song was performed by Sachiko Kobayashi on the 66th NHK Kōhaku Uta Gassen.
 Hatsune Miku also regularly performs "Senbonzakura" during her concerts.